thianesh/Wildduck-with-lable/README.md

-# Wildduck mail server with lable
+# Wildduck mail server with label